kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Similarly, to obtain an inmate record for persons held in the county or police jails, contact the sheriff’s office or the police department in the county or city where the inmate is held.

 Records that are considered public may be accessible from some third-party websites.
-Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
-In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used to filter specific or multiple records.
 To use third-party or government websites, interested parties may need to provide:

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
+• The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-The Kansas Department of Corrections (KDOC) provides two options for family and friends to place funds into an inmate’s account in the state; JPay or Access Secure Deposits.
+The Kansas Department of Corrections (KDOC) provides two options for family and friends to place funds into an inmate’s account in the state: JPay or Access Secure Deposits.

 To transfer funds to an inmate’s account using Access Secure Deposits, an Access account must be created.
 Visit www.accesscorrections.com or call (896) 345–1884 to open and manage an Access account.
-Access Secure Deposits may be made by MasterCard and Visa debit and credit cards.
+Access Secure Deposits may be made using MasterCard and Visa debit and credit cards.
 Access Secure Deposits allow walk-in payments.
 Visit www.cashpaytoday.com or call (844) 340–2274 to enroll.
-Note that service fee applies, and walk-in sites accept cash only.
+Note that the service fee applies, and walk-in sites accept cash only.

 Visit www.cashpaytoday.com to locate a Dollar General, Family Dollar, or any retail outlets nearby that accept walk-in payments.
 A money order with a deposit coupon may also be used to transfer funds without establishing an account.
 Visit Access Secure Deposits to print a deposit coupon and follow Access instructions.